Have you ever had the feeling you’re on the cusp of something new but there are no clear signs as to what that ‘something’ is?

 6. Practice what feels good for the soul.

-Feeling unsettled can be disruptive and deliberately taking time for that ever-popular term ‘self-love’, is a valid course of action.
+Feeling unsettled can be disruptive and deliberately taking time for that ever-popular buzz-word ‘self-love’, is a valid course of action.
 Many of us can struggle to be kind to ourselves, a helpful way to think about it, is to imagine that it was happening to someone else you really cared about, what kindness would you extend to them and offer up as ways they could look after themselves?

 7. Avoid the temptation to shut down.

 Some of us prefer to process life’s complexities alone and don’t feel the need to tell others.
 While it can work absolutely fine, what can happen, is that we end up not just keeping our problems to our self but in doing so, shut out the goodness of life.
 It’s so easy to get embroiled in a cycle of ‘me and my issue’.
 Genuinely expressing kindness, love, and appreciation to others takes the focus off us and allows for the flow of life.

 Finally, call it a gut feeling, hunch or intuition, the often quiet-voice of your inner world is your personal sat-nav.
 All too often we have the ‘life radio’ playing so loud we fail to hear it and miss the directions it’s giving us.
 Our next seasons are always found within, our challenge is to recognise the prompts, respond and trust the bigger picture!